 How Often Is Crunchbase Updated?
 (And PitchBook, Dealroom, Tracxn)

-Each major startup database operates on a different freshness model.
-Understanding how often is Crunchbase updated — and how that compares to alternatives — reveals why no single platform owns the “freshest data” title across all deal stages.
+Each major startup repository runs on a different freshness model.
+Understanding how often Crunchbase updates, and how that compares to alternatives, shows why no single platform owns the “freshest data” title across all deal stages.

 However, Crunchbase’s own methodology notes acknowledge that data lags are most pronounced at the earliest stages of venture activity.
 Seed funding counts increase significantly after quarter-end as stealth rounds surface.